Billy Wooldridge: Career

 Wooldridge played for Wednesbury Old Athletic during its successful 1899–1900 campaign and was a key member of the side that won the Walsall & District League championship, the Staffordshire Junior Cup and the Walsall Junior Cup, as well as being beaten finalists in the Wolverhampton Junior Cup.
 He scored both goals in the Walsall Cup success v Wednesbury St John's and scored the decisive second goal in a 2–0 victory over Hednesford Swifts on the last day of the season, which enabled Wednesbury to take the title, finishing a point ahead of Hednesford Town.

 He joined Wolverhampton Wanderers in May 1900, before making his first team debut on Boxing Day 1900 in a 1–1 draw with Sheffield Wednesday.
 He scored two in his second game to give the club victory over their Black Country rivals West Bromwich Albion at The Hawthorns.
 He scored a total of 6 in 17 league games and scored a further three goals in the FA Cup and ended the season as their top goalscorer with 9.
-In four of the next five seasons he reached double figures in the league, the last in the second division, helping them to make an immediate return.
+In four of the next five seasons he reached double figures in the league, the last in the second division After Wolves had been relegated for the first time in their history.
 Wooldridge frequently began to play at centre back between September and December 1906, a position he held permanently from November 1907.
 He played in his now favoured position when he captained Wolves to their 1908 FA Cup triumph, when they beat First Division Newcastle United 3–1 in the final.
 He was Wolves' leading goalscorer four times in his first six seasons, scoring a total of 89 goals in 356 appearances during his 11 seasons at Molineux.
 He also scored a hat-trick for the Football League in a 9–0 win over the Irish League in an inter-league friendly in November 1901 and four in an unofficial international against Germany on 25 September 1901.